 Abstract: This study empirically investigates the relationship between labor productivity (LP), average real wage (RW), and employment (EMP).
 The paper's main goal is to provide a test of competing theories of growth and income distribution.
 Standard theory predicts that real wages should increase following increases in labor productivity.
 Alternative theories and efficiency wage theories suggest that it is the distribution that causes changes in labor productivity.
 Theory delivers ambiguous predictions regarding the ultimate effects on employment, which can be either negative if factor substitution prevails or positive if higher wages and higher output per worker generate additional aggregate demand and, therefore, employment.
 I study a panel of 25 OECD economies over 1960-2019, using several approaches: 1) ECM, DOLS, FMOLS, and ARDL regressions with exogenous and endogenous variables, and 2) a VECM exercise as a robustness check.
 First, there is a long-run relationship between these variables when LP and RW are considered dependent variables.
 Second, EMP cannot be explained statistically by LP and RW in the long run: it is weakly exogenous, implying that OECD economies as a group have been, on average labor-constrained in the last six decades.
 Third, I find a positive two-way causality between LP and RW in both the long and short run, supporting the induced technical change, efficiency wages, and bargaining theories over the neoclassical theory.
 Fourth, concerning the LP-EMP nexus, in the long run, the results show a negative association, statistically significant for the single-equation estimates from EMP to LP in most specifications.
 Fifth, there is a positive effect running from EMP to RW in most specifications, statistically significant only in the single-equation.
 Sixth, both LP positively affects EMP, and RW negatively impacts EMP in the short run.

 - Cruz, M.D., & Tavani, D. (2021).
-Classical Political Economy and Secular Stagnation.
+Secular Stagnation: a Classical-Marxian View.
 FMM Working Papers No. 71, IMK at the Hans Boeckler Foundation, Macroeconomic Policy Institute.
-Revise and Resubmit.
+Revised and Resubmitted.
 PDF

-Abstract: This paper presents a model of secular stagnation, income and wealth distribution, and employment in the Classical Political Economy tradition.
-The model can be contrasted with established neoclassical accounts of secular stagnation (Piketty, 2014; Gordon, 2015).
-In these explanations, an exogenous reduction in the growth rate g —be that because of declining fertility or the exhaustion of path-breaking scientific discoveries—increases the difference with the endogenous rate of return to capital r.
-The capital-income ratio rises, and if the elasticity of substitution is higher than one, the wage share falls.
-Importantly, both Piketty and Gordon assume full employment at all times.
-In our explanation, which does not presuppose full employment, the key tension is between profit-driven capital accumulation and wage-driven labor-augmenting technical change: both these features are defining for Classical Political Economy and have been emphasized in recent heterodox macro literature.
-Institutional or technological shocks to income distribution that lower the wage share initially foster capital accumulation –which is profit-driven– and increase wealth inequality.
-However, the effect on long-run growth is negative, because a reduction in the wage share lessens the incentives by firms to introduce labor-saving innovation, which is wage-driven.
-The capital/income ratio must rise in order to restore balanced growth and stabilize the labor market in the long run; and the increase in wealth inequality is permanent.
-The ultimate effect on long-run employment depends on the relative strength of the response of labor-augmenting technical change vis-a-vis the response of real wage growth to labor market institutions: we identify a simple condition that delivers either a wage-led long-run employment regime or a profit-led long-run employment regime.
-We then test the model using time-series data for the U.S. (1990-2019): the empirical analysis offers support to the main predictions of our model, and to the employment-population ratio being wage-led.
+Abstract: We study a model of secular stagnation, income and wealth distribution, and employment in the classical-Marxian (CM) tradition, with the purpose of drawing a contrast with established neoclassical accounts of the topic (Piketty, 2014; Gordon, 2015).
+In these explanations, which assume full employment of labor at all times, an exogenous reduction in the growth rate g increases the difference with the endogenous rate of return to capital r.
+The capital-income ratio rises, and if the elasticity of substitution is above one, the wage share falls.
+Our explanation does not presuppose full employment and features a crucial tension between profit-driven capital accumulation and wage-driven labor-augmenting technical change: both these features are defining for CM economics and have been emphasized in recent heterodox macro literature.
+Institutional or technological shocks that lower the wage share initially foster capital accumulation —which is profit-driven— and increase wealth inequality.
+However, the effect on long-run growth is negative because a reduction in the wage share lessens the incentives by firms to introduce labor-saving innovation, which is wage-driven.
+The capital-income ratio must rise in order to restore balanced growth and stabilize employment in the long run, and the increase in wealth inequality is permanent.
+The ultimate effect on long-run employment depends on the relative strength of the response of technical change vs. real wage growth to labor market institutions: we identify a simple condition that delivers either a wage-led or a profit-led long-run employment regime.
+We then test the model using time-series data for the US (1960-2019): impulse responses from VECM estimators lend support to the main predictions of our model and point to the employment-population ratio being wage-led.